Sex Crimes in Cincinnati

 - Unlawful Sexual Conduct with a Minor – This offense occurs when the offender is at least 18 years old and the other person engaged in sexual conduct is younger than 16 years old (but at least 13).
 This can be charged as a first-degree misdemeanor, fourth-degree felony, or third-degree felony depending on the age of the offender.

-- Sexual Imposition - The offense of sexual imposition involves sexual contact when an offender knows the contact would be offensive or knows the alleged victim is substantially impaired or unaware of the contact, when the offender is a mental health professional and convinces the alleged victim that the contact is necessary for treatment, or when the offender and alleged victim are ages that are the same as unlawful sexual conduct with a minor.
+- Sexual Imposition – The offense of sexual imposition involves sexual contact when an offender knows the contact would be offensive or knows the alleged victim is substantially impaired or unaware of the contact.
+Sexual imposition can also happen when the offender is a mental health professional and convinces the alleged victim that the contact is necessary for treatment, or when the offender and alleged victim are ages that are the same as unlawful sexual conduct with a minor.
 This offense is a third-degree misdemeanor for a first-time offender.

 - Prostitution – There are several criminal laws in Ohio that involve prostitution.
 Some offenses include compelling prostitution, promoting prostitution, procuring prostitution, and solicitation for prostitution.

 There are a number of other sex offenses on the books, including public indecency, voyeurism, and more.
-Below we will take a closer look at certain sex offenses involving minors.
+Below we will take a closer look at certain sex offenses involving minors in Cincinnati, OH.
+You can also call Joslyn Law Firm to learn more in a free consultation.

 When a sex offense involves an alleged victim who is a minor, authorities will take the matter particularly seriously.
 Many offenses regularly involve child victims, including: